WillCodeForCats/solaredge-modbus-multi/README.md

 This integration provides Modbus/TCP local polling to one or more SolarEdge inverters for Home Assistant.
 Each inverter can support three meters and three batteries over Modbus/TCP.
 It works with single inverters, multiple inverters, meters, and batteries.
 It has significant improvements over similar integrations, and `solaredge_modbus_multi` is actively maintained.

+By default, only features officially documented by SolarEdge are enabled: inverters, synergy inverters, and meters.
+Battery monitoring and write-capable power or storage controls are opt-in because they rely on non-public documentation or user discovery and may not be supported by SolarEdge.

 ## Features

 - Inverter support for 1 to 32 SolarEdge inverters.